oschmid/tessernote/README.md

 #Grivet
-I'm teaching myself how to web programming by making a note taking application.
+I'm teaching myself how to web programming by making a note taking app.
-Not a very original idea but while I'm at it I may as well make an interesting app.

 Grivet is:
-*minimal: notes are just text, organization is done with tags, and the interface should be equally simple *organized on-the-fly: tagging is done by writing hashtags in notes
+-minimal: notes are just text, organization is done with tags, and the interface is equally simple -organized on-the-fly: tagging is done by writing hashtags in notes

 ###Fetchnotes